INTRODUCTION

 THE IMPACT OF ALCOHOL ON OVERALL HEALTH

 While moderate drinking may not cause immediate harm, excessive alcohol intake can lead to serious health and wellbeing complications.
 It affects nearly every organ, from the liver and heart to the brain and digestive system.
 Alcohol can weaken immunity, increase inflammation and disrupt essential bodily functions.
 Over time, high alcohol consumption raises the risk of chronic diseases, including heart disease, diabetes and certain cancers.
 Limit alcohol consumption for a healthy life and prevent long-term damage.
-Making small, sustainable changes can lead to lasting improvements in overall health and wellbeing.
+Making small and sustainable changes can lead to lasting improvements in overall health and wellbeing.

 HOW ALCOHOL AFFECTS THE LIVER